VaasKahnGrim/Morbus_Weapon_Base/README.md

 # Morbus_Weapon_Base
 A weapon base specifically designed for morbus gamemode.
 Its was originally a modified version of M9K that was outdated.
 Now much more organized and efficient.
+This weapon base will eventually be populated with additional features, improvements and performance enhancements as time goes on so that servers actually have a proper weapon base to use.

+It will even support SWEP Construction Kit, you know....if you use that thing.